Podcast Starter Kit: 7 Things You Need in 2023

 Lapel/Lavalier Microphones

-A lapel mic is a small microphone that can be clipped onto clothes.
+A lapel mic is a small microphone that speakers can clip onto clothes.

 They are very inconspicuous and are a good choice if you want your podcast participants to be able to move around freely or even if your podcasts are (for some reason) recorded in an outside environment.